 We were recently contacted by a mother who had suffered the most dreadful loss from doing just this.
 In a battle to make it home through the wind and rain she stored her groceries on the hood of her stroller.
 When she got home she noticed some groceries had slipped and fallen on top of her three month old son.
 The groceries had suffocated him and nothing could be done.
 Resting your groceries on top of your stroller seems like one of the most minor stroller mistakes to make and many parents do it – but things can and do go wrong.
 Please make use of the parcel tray provided.

 Lots of parents hang purses or diaper bags over the back of the stroller handle.
-However this can cause some strollers to tip if there is too much weight at the back.
+This can cause some strollers to tip if there is too much weight at the back.
 Be careful and think before you add another load to your stroller.

-3. Don’t let your child roam free in their stroller.
-The amount of times I have seen a toddler sitting on top of the hood, standing in their stroller or even laying in the parcel tray is unfathomable – buckle your babies in!
+This is one of the most common stroller mistakes!
+The amount of times I have seen a toddler sitting on top of the hood, standing in their stroller or even laying in the parcel tray is unfathomable.
+Buckle your babies in!

 4. Don’t tie a leashed dog to your stroller

 Most strollers are designed to be used with travel systems.
-Make sure that the stroller is compatible with the car capsule you’re using and that you have a suitable adaptor to secure the car seat to your stroller.
+Make sure that the stroller is compatible with the car capsule you’re using.
+Also, make sure that you have a suitable adaptor to secure the car seat to your stroller.
 Incompatible combinations could result in the car seat toppling to the ground.

 6. Don’t go roller skating, skateboarding or be on any sort of device

-If you like the idea of a running stroller but you live in the city and need to transport your buggy up a narrow lift – don’t get a stroller with huge wheels!
+If you like the idea of a running stroller but you live in the city and need to transport your buggy up a narrow lift; don’t get a stroller with huge wheels!

 I know they’re just one more thing to keep track of, but when it comes to an important investment product like a stroller we should all have a read before we discard them!
 The instructions will let you know how to inflate your tyres correctly, how to store your stroller and even how to adjust the harness.
 All these things are bound to come up at some stage in your stroller’s lifetime, so have your instructions on hand.